ErikBoesen/gimp-web/content/news/2017-08-22 GIMP 2.9.6 Released/index.md

 Hard Mix, Exclusion, Merge, Split, and Luminance (RGB) blending modes (most of them now also supported in the PSD plug-in).

+Another prominent change is the introduction of the Pass Through mode for layer groups.
+When this mode is used instead of any other one, GIMP mixes layers inside that group directly to the layers below, skipping creation of the group projection.
+The feature was implemented by Ell.

 Newly added color tags simplify managing large projects with a lot of layers and layer groups.
 To make more use of that, we need someone to step up and implement multiple layers selection.
 For an initial research, see